KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Plait recited the name that from the victim's wallet.
 "Van Ledderman."

 She stared at him like she had no idea who that was.
 He studied her for a moment before continuing.
 She was maybe five foot four, dirty blonde hair just past her rounded shoulders.
+Freckles around the bridge of her nose the only blemish on her sun tanned skin.
 She didn't seem big enough to have taken down either victim but Plait knew size was rarely a reliable measure when murder was the crime.
 He's seen small guys take down big guys and plenty of women straight up wreck men twice their size.

 "I have two witnesses that place you at Mashers yesterday afternoon."

+She continued looking at him like he were crazy.
+"So?"

+"The victim was at that game.
+I was informed by a mister Jones that you are new to the gamer team.
+You were the only person there he didn't know personally so he couldn't vouch for you."

+She shook her head.
+"So that makes me the killer?
+You better do better than that, Colombo."

+Plait motioned to the driveway.
+"You're car is warm, have you been somewhere this evening?"

+Jo looked at him funny and then out to her car.
+"What?
+I haven't use it in days. " She opened the door further and stepped outside to walk barefoot over to her car.
+It was open and she looked inside for a moment before turning to Plait.

+"Nothing seems to be missing, but I don't normally keep anything in it."

+Plait took out his pocket flashlight and walked around the vehicle looking it over carefully.
+It had the usual signs of wear that most used cars sported, but nothing seemed out of place or suspicious.
+"Do you always keep it unlocked?"

+Jo nodded sheepishly.
+"Look, I'm a free spirit, what can I say?"

+"I suggest you lock it or keep it inside the garage."

+"The garage is full of the owner's cars.
+I'm just house sitting."

+"Does anyone else have a key to your car, ma'am?"

+Jo shook her head.
+"No, but it's not too hard to start him if you know what you're doing."

+Plait took out a business card and handed it to her.
+"I'm sorry to have disturbed you at this hour, Ms Connor.
+Please feel free to contact me if you have any questions.
+I may be in touch with further questions at a later date."

+Jo took the card and gave him a weak smile before heading back inside.
+Plait waited for her to go inside and listened for the door being locked before heading back to his car.
+It was going to be a long day ahead.
+He had to run a background check on everyone in that game and see what connections he could find between the players.
+This young woman didn't seem to be a cold blooded killer but that certainly didn't rule her out as a suspect.
+At lease not yet.

 // ----------------------- //